titaniumnetwork-dev/discord-widget/README.md

 14. Save all changes to config.json.
 11. In a terminal type in "node app.js" and visit http://localhost:8080/ in your browser
 ## Basic rundown
-This node app uses a Discord bot to retreieve messages and their data.
-The data is sent over websockets and parsed by the browser and the messages send from the client are sent over websockets.
-All data in config.json are secure if you run the node app normally.
+This node app fetches a set of messages in a channel and sends it to the clients to read them and the clients can send a message to the server that will be filtered then the server will fire a webhook with the data to send a message.